 - Physical Education

 - Foreign Language

-Early Childhood students focus on the technical fundamentals of color, shape, perspective and shading.All of the students work with many different media such as paint, pastels, pencil, collage, textiles, etc. Elementary and Middle School students practice the technical elements of art, such as line, shape, color, value, form, texture and space, as well as the principles of design, including balance, contrast, emphasis, movement, pattern, rhythm and unity.
+Early Childhood students focus on the technical fundamentals of color, shape, perspective and shading.All of the students work with many different media such as paint, pastels, pencil, collage, textiles, etc. Elementary students practice the technical elements of art, such as line, shape, color, value, form, texture and space, as well as the principles of design, including balance, contrast, emphasis, movement, pattern, rhythm and unity.

 Students in our Early Childhood and Lower Elementary programs participate each week in the Outdoor Classroom where they learn about the earth.
 The purpose of the Outdoor Program is to help students gain an understanding and love for the natural world around them.
 In essence, they learn to be guardians and stewards of their planet.
 Science, history, and geography are important elements of the Outdoor Classroom.

 Our Upper Elementary and 3rd year Lower Elementary students participate in an environmental expeditions program called "GO."
 Most Fridays the students go on environmental expeditions throughout the Greater Salt Lake area to locations such as the Cottonwood Canyons, Swaner Wetland, the Bear River, and the Great Salt Lake Desert.
 The students focus on the three major habitats that surround our natural area: deserts, wetlands and alpine.

 The purpose of these expeditions is to give the students a direct, personal connection with their natural world and, through that connection, a better understanding of the world around them as well as of themselves.

 All of our Elementary students participate in Yoga classes.
 The students learn asanas (physical yoga postures) to increase their flexibility, strength, focus and balance.
 They also practice meditation, work with mandalas and learn sanskrit chants to increase focus and awareness.